Today I want to talk to you about everybody’s favorite crutch for better performance; caffeine.

 I have to assume that most of my readers will put caffeine into their system on their own without using a nootropic supplement.

-That being said, people continue to drink coffee and tea every day because despite the potential downfalls, caffeine also has a ton of benefits.
+That being said, people continue to drink coffee and tea every day.

 Caffeine Benefits – What are the “Perks”?

-The first thing you notice when you have your cup of coffee or other alternative in the morning is that you feel more awake, and your outlook on life seems a bit brighter.
+The first thing you notice when you have a cup of coffee in the morning is that you feel more awake, and your outlook on life seems a bit brighter.

 But what are some of the other advantages?

 These are the “Perks” of caffeine consumption:

 With this long list of positive effects, it’s no wonder everyone is in love with their morning cup of whatever.